Control plane scaling

 - GCP Tutorials

-Example read only autoscaling scaling policy for server nodes
+Example read only Autoscaling scaling policy for server nodes

-- Memory usage is above 80%
+- Memory usage > 80%

-- CPU usage is above 80%
+- CPU usage > 80%

 template {